What is Heroin Detox and Addiction Treatment?

 Usually a non-medical facility, which contracts doctors to manage withdrawal symptoms with oral medications.
 A 30-day program is considered the most traditional form of rehab, followed by outpatient and meetings.
 Some programs also incorporate Suboxone-assisted detox, what might be effective for some and just an opioid replacement for others.

 Some people choose an opiate substitution therapy with Suboxone or Methadone.
 These are opiates and while it can temporarily help patients avoid, withdrawals from heroin it can cause dependence and addiction.
 Some drug treatment centers use buprenorphine-based drugs.
 For patients, seeking to be opiate free, this is usually not an acceptable alternative because the physical dependence remains, and is often a lifelong commitment.

 People who want to rid themselves completely of opiates and may seek other options such as a medical inpatient heroin detox or rapid drug detox.
-We believe that medically supervised detox in conjunction with psychological care allows patients to rid their system of toxic substances like heroin, in the most comfortable and efficient manner available.
+We believe that medically supervised detox in conjunction with psychological care allows patients to rid their system of toxic substances like heroin, most comfortably and efficiently.

 Medically Supervised Inpatient Heroin Detox:

 Medically Assisted Detox should begin at a hospital – where a thorough physical assessment can be performed, and medical professionals are present around-the-clock to help maintain safety and comfort throughout the of withdrawal syndrome phase.

 There have been many studies demonstrating the safety and efficacy of rapid detox ( Anesthesia-assisted Opioid Detoxification) protocol in helping patients successfully reverse their opiate dependence and return to healthy, productive lives.